Fair Value Measurements

 |Fair Value Measurements||

-Liabilities measured and recorded at fair value on a recurring basis consisted of the following at June 30, 2023 and December 31, 2022:
+Assets and liabilities measured and recorded at fair value on a recurring basis consisted of the following at June 30, 2021 and December 31, 2020:

-In accordance with ASC-820-10-50-2(g), the Company performed a sensitivity analysis of the liability, which was classified as a Level 3 financial instrument.
-The Company recalculated the fair value of the liability by applying a +/- 2% change to the input variable in the discounted cash flow model; the discount rate.
-A 2% decrease in the discount rate would increase the liability by $95 and a 2% increase in the discount rate would decrease the liability by $86.
-Such amounts are based on highly sensitive estimates and actual results could result in material change in future periods.
+In accordance with ASC-820-10-50-2(g), the Company performed sensitivity analyses of the liability, which was classified as a Level 3 financial instrument.
+The contingent royalty obligation estimate may be significantly impacted by changes in assumptions used in these analyses.
+For example, the Company recalculated the fair value of the liability by applying a +/- 2% change to the input variable in the discounted cash flow model; the discount rate.
+A 2% decrease in the discount rate would increase the liability by approximately $204 and a 2% increase in the discount rate would decrease the liability by approximately $144.